+First off, what is a VA home loan?
 The Veteran Affairs home loan originated as part of the GI Bill of Rights, passed in 1944 and signed into law by Franklin D. Roosevelt.
 The intention of the law was to provide a series of benefits to returning service members, including education and home loan benefits.
+Wondering how to apply for a VA home loan?
 Today the VA loan benefit is available for military service members who meet the following criteria:

 - Served on active duty with a discharge other than dishonorable.

 - Have a minimum of 90 days of wartime service or a minimum of 181 days of peacetime service served continuously.

 - If enlisted in service after September 7, 1980 or an officer enlisted after October 16, 1981, the service member must have completed two years of service.